antic-ml/LEDSnapper/README.md

 If you are forever plugging LEDs and resistors into breadboards to monitor signal output from your Arduino, then you may find this board useful.
-It plugs into your breadboard and there are 8 pins connected to 5 mm LEDs with wich you can use to monitor signals.
-I call it LEDSnapper, beacause it snaps into your breadboard.
+It plugs into your breadboard and there are 8 pins connected to 5 mm LEDs which you can use to monitor signals.
+I call it LEDSnapper, because it snaps into your breadboard.

 ![Front of board](images/front-lsb.JPG)